mitjanikolaus/childes-communicative-feedback/README.md

 First, extract the micro conversations for both analyses (speech-likeness and intelligibility):
 ```
-python extract_micro_conversations.py
 python extract_micro_conversations.py --discard-non-speech-related-utterances
 ```

-The scripts `analysis_reproduce_warlaumont.py` and `analysis_intelligibility` perform the respective analyses and produce the plots.
+The script `analysis_grammaticality.py` performs the analyses and produce the results plots.

-The scripts `analysis_reproduce_warlaumont_glm.py` and `analysis_intelligibility_glm.py` are used for the GLM analyses of the results.
+The script `analysis_grammaticality_glm.py` is used for the GLM analyses of the results.

 ## Annotation Scheme